Andy Warhol: Assassination attempt and recovery (1968)

 In February 1969, Warhol and his entourage traveled to Los Angeles to discuss a prospective movie deal with Columbia Pictures.
 Warhol, who had always had an interest in photography, used a Polaroid camera to document his recuperation after the shooting.
 A few of his photographs were published in the May 1969 edition of Esquire magazine.
 He would become well known for always carrying his Polaroid camera to chronicle his encounters.
 Eventually, he used instant photography as the basis for his silkscreen portraits when he resumed painting in the 1970s.

 After the release of the erotic film Blue Movie (1969), Warhol rented the Fortune Theater at 62 East 4th Street, where he screened male pornographic films from June 25 to August 5, 1969.
 The project was managed by Gerard Malanga under his business, Poetry on Film.
 The theater was called "Andy Warhol's Theater: Boys to Adore Galore."
 Morrissey came up with the idea to rent the theater and set the admission price at $5.
 Warhol and British journalist John Wilcock founded Interview magazine in the fall of 1969.
 The magazine was initially published as inter/VIEW: A Monthly Film Journal.
 It was revamped a few years later and came to represent Warhol's social life and fascination with celebrity.

-In 1969, Warhol received an invitation to curate an exhibition using items from the permanent collection of the RISD Museum in Providence.
-In October 1969, the exhibition Raid the Icebox opened at Rice University's Institute for the Arts in Houston.
-In 1970, the show traveled to the Isaac Delgado Museum in New Orleans before arriving at the RISD Museum.